 Why can't women be Catholic Priests?

-In their closing message of the Second Vatican Council, the council fathers expressed an urgent plea for women to accept God's call:
+In their closing message of the Second Vatican Council, the council fathers said:

 The hour is coming, in fact, has come, when the vocation of woman is being acknowledged in its fullness, the hour in which women acquire in the world an influence, an effect and a power never hitherto achieved.
 That is why, at this moment when the human race is undergoing so deep a transformation, women impregnated with a spirit of the Gospel can do so much to aid humanity in not falling.